u13159102/paperkite-challenge/README.md

 ## Infrastructure

 We know that on average, the Coke API can have up to ~400k requests per day, with peak time spread throughout.
 With this kind of knowledge, and any other AWS knowledge you may have, attempt to detail out an approach for what kind of systems / services you'd expect for this piece of software.
 Add any caveats that you suspect might be required.
-Feel free to commit your approach to the Repo in a README format.
+Feel free to commit your approach to the repo in a README format.